Anne Bayley

-Anne Christine Bayley (1 June 1934 – 31 December 2024) was an English surgeon.
-She was awarded the Order of the British Empire for her research into HIV/AIDS patients in Zambia and for documenting the spread of the disease among heterosexual patients in Africa.
+Anne Christine Bayley (31 May 1934 – 31 December 2024) was an English surgeon.
+She was awarded the Order of the British Empire in 1985 for her research into HIV/AIDS patients in Zambia and for documenting the spread of the disease among heterosexual patients in Africa.
 In addition to her clinical work, she was a lecturer and head of the surgery department at the University of Zambia School of Medicine.
 In the 1990s, she returned to England, where she was ordained as an Anglican priest.
 She continued to be active in Africa throughout her retirement years.

 Early life and medical training

-Anne Bayley was born on 1 June 1934 in Watford to Roydon and Kathleen Bayley (née While) and had two younger siblings.
-She was a Christian from early age and experienced a call to the priesthood that she was unable to pursue in the Church of England at the time.
+Anne Bayley was born on 31 May 1934 in Watford to Roydon and Kathleen Bayley (née While) and had two younger siblings.
+She was a Christian from her youth and experienced a call to the priesthood that she was unable to pursue in the Church of England at the time.
 She took her medical degree at Girton College, Cambridge, and completed her clinical training at Middlesex Hospital Medical School in 1958.

 She first went to Northern Rhodesia (modern-day Zambia) in 1961, where she practised at a mission hospital in Katete.
 She was often the sole doctor at the hospital and was called on to perform operations she had never done before.
 Bayley returned to the United Kingdom and was awarded her surgical fellowship, specializing in oncology, in 1968.
-She worked in Korle-Bu Teaching Hospital in Accra, Ghana from 1968 to 1970, and it was during her time in Ghana that she became a surrogate mother to an eight-year-old girl named Faustina, including helping her attend school in Yorkshire.
+She worked in Korle-Bu Teaching Hospital in Accra, Ghana, from 1968 to 1970, and it was during her time in Ghana that she became a surrogate mother to an eight-year-old girl named Faustina, including helping her attend school in Yorkshire.